Complex Mass Shells for Coloured quarks and their Asymptotic Confinement: Propagators

-A short Mathematica program gives the answer according to three possible choices of the exponent $\beta$ (up to a numerical factor in front of the result):
+A short Mathematica program (see the Appendix II) gives the answer according to three possible choices of the exponent $\beta$ (up to a numerical factor in front of the result):

-The original of the formfactor $\mid {\bf p} \mid^{-4}$ in its most general form is a superposition of two effective potentials, $V_1 \simeq r^{-1}$ and $V_2 \simeq r$, the form is often claimed for the effective interaction between the quarks. (see, e.g. \cite{Neuberger}, \cite{Takahashi}).
+As we see, the original of the formfactor $\mid {\bf p} \mid^{-4}$ in its most general form is a superposition of two effective potentials, $V_1 \simeq r^{-1}$ and $V_2 \simeq r$, the form is often claimed for the effective interaction between the quarks (see, e.g. \cite{Neuberger}, \cite{Takahashi}).

 In order to get the propagator in the space-time representation, we should perform the convolution of one of these functions tensorised with $\delta(ct)$ (keeping in mind that the convolution concerns all four space-time variables) with {\it retarded} propagators obtained above, all of them containing the Heaviside function $Y(t)$ as common factor, because a convolution is well defined only for distributions with compact support, or with supports bounded from below.

-The result of convolution with respect to the time variable of $(\alpha(r) \otimes \delta(ct)$ with any distribution depending on $[ct, x,y,z]$ will just reproduce the dependence on $ct$ without any modification, $\delta(ct)$ acting as unit element in the convolution algebra; what remains then is the triple convolution with respect to space variables $(x,y,z)$, with Heaviside's function $Y(ct)$ as common factor in front of the convolution:
+The result of convolution with respect to the time variable of $(\alpha(r) \otimes \delta(ct)$ with any distribution depending on $[ct, x,y,z]$ will just reproduce the dependence on $ct$ without any modification, $\delta(ct)$ acting as unit element in the convolution algebra; what remains then is the triple convolution with respect to space variables $(x,y,z)$, and leaving the Heaviside function $Y(ct)$ as a common factor in front of the convolution: